 - 6 foot diameter = 3 x 3 x 3.14 = 28ft2

 - 12 foot diameter = 6 x 6 x 3.14 = 113ft2

-So taking into account these two factors you can see the maximum electricity you can produce.
+Taking into account these two factors, you can see the maximum electricity you can produce.
 Remember that wind speed is free (although towers obviously cost more money the higher they are), while investing in bigger and bigger turbines gets more expensive.

 What size turbine should you be looking at?